awsdocs/aws-lambda-developer-guide/sample-apps/list-manager/README.md

     list-manager$ ./create-dbpasswordsecret.sh

-Run the `deploy-vcp.sh` script to create the VPC and RDS database instance.
+Run the `deploy-vpc.sh` script to create the VPC and RDS database instance.
 This process takes about 15 minutes.

     list-manager$ ./deploy-vpc.sh